Mahachowdary02/Mahachowdary02/README.md

 - 👋 Hi, I’m @Mahachowdary02
-- 👀 I’m interested in learning trending technology  in software
+- 👀 I’m interested in learning latest technical software development
 - 🌱 I’m currently learning 3rd year  bachelor of technology  computer science
 - 💞️ I’m looking to collaborate on.....
 - 📫 How to reach me 85002 66459